sunqqq1987/memo/driver/charger.md

 or directly use the voltage present at the input (programmable option).

-Auto-Power Source Detection Enabled ?
+Auto-Power Source Detection(APSD) Enabled ?

 INOK interrupt is used to indicate valid input adapter presence, enable it in suspend to make sure USB insertion and removal could be detected after device suspended.

 -----------charging------------

 The SMB23x family uses the D+ and D- USB lines to determine the type of charger dedicated to the handheld device and automatically adjust charge current based on the power source type.

-0.pre-qualification check
+0. pre-qualification check

 When an external supply is inserted and the EN input is asserted, the SMB23x family performs the pre-qualification checks before initiating a charging cycle.
 The input voltage needs to be